relaxedGP/regp_paper_experiments/README.md

 Noisy optimization experiments can also be run.
 Noisy models are selected by setting `STRATEGY=None-Noisy` (GPs) or `STRATEGY=Spatial-Noisy` (two-stage reGP algorithm tested in the article).
 Simulated Gaussian noise is added to the test functions.
-For instance, adding Gaussian noise with variance~$10^4$ to the Goldstein-Price function is made by setting `PROBLEM=noisy-goldsteinprice-10000.0`.
+For instance, adding Gaussian noise with variance $`10^4`$ to the Goldstein-Price function is made by setting `PROBLEM=noisy-goldsteinprice-10000.0`.
 Running the experiments from the article is made by using
 ```
 PYTHONPATH=utils PROBLEM=noisy-goldsteinprice-10000.0 ALGO=UCB10 STRATEGY=Spatial-Noisy SMC_METHOD=subset python3 -u run/bench.py